leobudima/elogii-blog/content/9-reasons-why-it-s-impossible-to-map-multiple-stops-without-software.md

 The larger workload and more staff also mean that the cost of payroll (and overhead) will go up.
 And as a result, you will need even more capital to expand operations.

-# 8. It prevents tracking of key metrics.
+# 8. It prevents the tracking of key metrics.

 One of [**the biggest challenges to delivery operations**](https://elogii.com/blog/9-biggest-delivery-challenges-for-ecommerce-and-how-to-solve-them/) is cost.